rhys-vdw/bookshelf-api-proposal/main.md

 });
 ```

 We can also extend a Mapper to add or override methods.
-This can be used
-like ActiveRecord's scopes.

 ```js
 bookshelf.inheritMapper('Posts', {